Chris E. Vargas: Museum of Transgender Hirstory and Art

 The Museum of Transgender Hirstory and Art (abbreviated as MOTHA), is a museum founded by Vargas in 2013 dedicated to the preservation and representation of transgender and gender non-conforming history and art.
 Vargas remains the Executive Director.
 The museum does not have a building of its own, or fixed location; MOTHA functions as a floating museum, hosting exhibitions in art galleries, museums, and public spaces across the United States.
 Greg Youmans, in Elsa Gidlow's garden describes the museum as blurring the line between artistic and curatorial practice.

-The Museum of Transgender Hirstory and Art (abbreviated as MOTHA), based in San Francisco, is a museum founded in 2013 dedicated to the preservation and representation of transgender and gender non-conforming history and art.
-The museum does not yet have a building of its own.
-Greg Youmans, in Elsa Gidlow's garden describes the museum as blurring the line between artistic and curatorial practice.

 Without a consistent stationary space for his art exhibition, Vargas points out that there is not as much of a need to define borders and boundaries for trends and trans identification.
-He notes, "Without a physical space, and by doing it as occasional iterations, exhibitions, events, or performances, I get to be a little looser.”
+He notes, "Without a physical space, and by doing it as occasional iterations, exhibitions, events, or performances, I get to be a little looser."